hermangroup/docs/introduction/how-to-buy.rst

   https://realexchange.com.br

-  RealExchange is a Brazil-based exchange offering support for a handful of currencies including Dash, Bitcoin, Litecoin, and SmartCash.
+  RealExchange is a Brazil-based exchange offering support for a handful of currencies including Historia, Bitcoin, Litecoin, and SmartCash.
 The exchange also supports fiat trading pairs with the Brazilian real.

 NegocieCoins